The Zero Threshold

 The following operators are not affected by the value of the zero threshold (a and b are the arguments):

-a 0 GATE -- the result is 0 if the absolute value of a is less than 1e-16, but you are free to specify any threshold value instead of 0, including $zero.
+a 0 GATE -- the result is 0 if the absolute value of a is smaller than 1e-16, independent of the zero threshold, but you are free to specify any threshold value instead of 0, including $zero.
+(If $zero is 0, then ... $zero GATE is the same as ...
+0 GATE and the GATE threshold defaults to 1e-16.
+Actually setting it to zero would make no sense, it would be the same as not using the GATE operator.)

 Home, Up: Numbers, Prev: Angles, Next: Integer Bias